samuelkala/PollyWebApp/README.md

 ## Technologies Used
 The back-end has been written in JavaScript (NodeJs run-time enviroment) using the Express framework.
-This choice has been done considering the fact that also the previous app used NodeJs.
+This choice has been made considering the fact that also the previous app used NodeJs.
 As for the front-end it has been written using the classical client-side languages: Html, Css, JavaScript.
 No particular front-end framework (Angular, React...) has been used.

 ## Things to know before running Polly